gcauli/gettingcleaningdata_week4/codebook.md

 *contains train data of activities’ code labels*

 ## Analysing the data

-The script `run_analysis.R` performs the 5 tasks required for the assignment.

 1. Merges the training and the test sets to create one data set:
 + `x` (10299 rows, 561 columns) is created by merging `x_train` and `x_test` using `rbind()`